Algebraic integers with conjugates in a prescribed distribution: Preliminaries on measures and polynomials

 \begin{defn} Choose a compact subset $\Sigma$ of $\C$.
 Given a Borel measure $\mu$ supported on $\Sigma$, we define the potential function $U^{\mu}: \C \to \R \cup\{\infty\}$ of $\mu$ by

 and we define the energy of $\mu$ by

 The energy of $\mu$ lies in $\R\cup \{\infty\}$.
 Following e.g. \cite{Ransford95}, we define the capacity of $\Sigma$ by

 where the supremum is taken over all probability measures with support contained in $\Sigma$.
-If $\Sigma$ has positive capacity, the supremum is attained for a unique nonnegative unit measure of minimal energy known as the unweighted equilibrium measure of $\Sigma$. \end{defn}
+If $\Sigma$ has positive capacity, the supremum is attained for a unique probability measure of minimal energy known as the unweighted equilibrium measure of $\Sigma$. \end{defn}

-For most of our proof of Theorem \ref{thm:main}, we will restrict our attention to measures which have relatively nice potential functions. \begin{defn} Given a Borel measure $\mu$ on $\R$, we call the measure \emph{H\"{o}lder} if there are positive numbers $A$ and $\eta$ so
+For most of our proof of Theorem \ref{thm:main}, we will restrict our attention to measures that have relatively nice potential functions. \begin{defn} Given a Borel measure $\mu$ supported on $\R$ and $\eta > 0$, we say that $\mu$ is \emph{$\eta$-H\"{o}lder} if there is $C> 0$ for which